surazhadoop/codingtest/README.md

 The Program assumes we have a aws credentails file in the local machine where it runs.
 Unit test cases are also written to handle all possible cases.

+Main Program:
+codingtest/src/main/scala/CodingMain.scala

+The Code is written in the distributed way so that it can work in parallel no matter what size of file and number comes.
+I have provided comment through out the code just to make sure it is understandable as much as possible.